RoboterHund/kitsune-numbers/README.md

 # kitsune-numbers
 `net.roboterhund.kitsune`
 _Java_ package for arbitrary-precision arithmetic.

 This package was designed to provide a balanced data type for applications that:
 ...process numbers that mostly fall within the range of `int` or ` long`
 ...but have to continue working with large numbers
 ...and may not result in errors due to accumulated rounding.

+Note that all the conditions listed above should be satisfied.
+Otherwise, data types like `BigDecimal`, `long` or `double` would give better performance.

 ---